Ignition coils: problems, replacement cost

 For example, with the code P0302 (cylinder 2 misfire) a mechanic may swap the cylinder 2 and cylinder 3 ignition coils and run the engine for a short time.
 If the trouble code changes from P0302 to P0303 (cylinder 3 misfire) it means that the ignition coil that was originally at the cylinder number 2 is bad.

 On-plug ignition coil

-A faulty ignition coil cannot be repaired; it must be replaced.
-In most cars with a 4-cylinder or inline-6 engine, replacing an ignition coil is a simple and not very expensive job ($180-$380 for one coil).
+In most cars with a 4-cylinder or inline-6 engine, replacing a coil-on-plug ignition coil is a simple job (0.3-0.6 hours of labor plus the part).

-Whenever one of the ignition coils goes bad, it's also recommended to replace all the spark plugs if they haven't been replaced for a long time.
-New spark plugs will help ignition coils last longer.
+If one of the ignition coils fails, it's also recommended replacing all spark plugs if they haven't been replaced in a while.
+New spark plugs will help the ignition coils last longer.